rednafi/rednafi.com/content/go/tool_directive.md

 I used to rely on Make targets to install and run tools like `stringer`, `mockgen`, and linters like `gofumpt`, `goimports`, `staticcheck`, and `errcheck`.
-Problem is, these installations were global, and they’d often clash between projects.
+Problem is, these installations were global, and they'd often clash between projects.

 Another big issue was frequent version mismatch.
 I ran into cases where people were formatting the same codebase differently because they had different versions of the tools